mo9a7i/my_notebook/travel/south_korea.md

 16. If you're here for a short period (less than 3 months), abuse Tax refund

-17. Free Wifi is almost everywhere in SK and it is fast
+17. Free WIFI is almost everywhere in SK and it is fast

+18. Electronic money options, once ARC is established, opening a bank account and linking with e-money options is the best